-A PC bus, also referred as "the bus," is the path on the motherboard a PC uses to transfer data to and from the CPU and other PC components or other PCs.
+A PC bus, also referred to as "the bus," is the path on the PC's motherboard to transfer data to and from the CPU and other PC components or PCs.
 This includes communication between software.
-For example, a PCIe (peripheral component interconnect express) expansion card, such as a graphics card (aka GPU aka video card), will send data to and from PCIe bus.
+For example, a PCIe (peripheral component interconnect express) expansion card, such as a graphics card (aka GPU aka video card), will send data to and from the PCIe bus.

 There are numerous types of buses to accommodate different technologies.
-Below is a list of common computer buses:
+Below is a list of standard computer buses:

 - eSATA (External SerialATA) - for transferring data between external hard drives and disk drives